 If you want to know about someone, take them on a canoe trip.
-Lily dippers are the ones to look out for.
-They can get back into your good graces only if they join the trippers’ chorus on the lake.
-Knowing the harmony will win you an extra marshmallow come dusk.
+Lily dippers can’t hide.
+They’ll get back into your good graces soon enough if they join the trippers’ chorus on the lake.
+Knowing the harmony secures an extra marshmallow come s’mores at dusk.

-In my side of the family, there isn’t anyone who missed a canoe lesson from our chief canoeist, Marion Langford, today celebrating her 85th birthday.
+In my side of the family, few have missed a canoe lesson from our chief canoeist, Marion Langford, today celebrating her 85th birthday.

-Over the decades, my mother has given paddling lessons (dockside and in the boat itself) to her five children and their spouses, and all her eleven grandchildren.
+Over the decades, my mother has given paddling lessons; dockside and in the boat itself; to five children and their spouses, and all her eleven grandchildren.
 Once a camp program director, always a camp program director.

 The loons on the lake have surely come to recognize the hairstyle and sure stroke of my mother.
 Neither have changed much.
 She’s not a cliché either.
 Happy Birthday Mom.
 Dip, dip, and swing.

-As for the rest of you, any virgin paddlers out there, find a lake.
+As for any virgin paddlers out there, find a lake.
 Glide awhile.
 No need for flag waving.
 It’s all here.